Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 Pour enough of the concrete mixture into the stepping stone mold, completely filling the form.
 Do not overfill.
 Using the wooden paint stirrer, spread the mixture evenly throughout the mold, pressing the concrete out to the edges and into the corners.
 Tapping the sides of the mold and jiggling it from side-to-side will help to distribute the mixture while releasing any trapped air bubbles.

-When concrete is smooth and distributed evenly, place the Dino Print pattern into the center of the mold and press down firmly.
+When the concrete is smooth and distributed evenly, place the Dino Print pattern into the center of the mold and press down firmly.
 The pattern should be submerged about halfway into the concrete mixture.

 After about 20 minutes, the concrete will begin to set up.
 Carefully, grab the Dino print pattern by the exposed edges and gently remove it from the mix.
-Rocking the pattern with a light back & forth motion will help to break the suction, releasing the pattern.
+Rocking the pattern with a light back and forth motion will help to break the suction, releasing the pattern.

 Don't worry if some of the concrete sticks to the pattern, especially between the toes.
 Simply remove those bits, and press them back into place in the footprint.

 "Fossilize" Your Dino Print